Why Does My AC Smell Bad? Ways to Fix It

 Is there a bad smell coming from your window air conditioning unit?
 If so, you may be thoroughly grossed out, but you're definitely not alone.
 This is actually a common problem and for most air conditioning owners, it's just a matter of time before they're faced with the same disgusting dilemma.
-Here's how to track down and get rid of that nasty odor.
+Letʼs find out why your AC smells bad and how to track down and get rid of that nasty odor.

 Deep inside your air conditioner, dust and water and heat are working in conjunction to provide an environment perfectly conducive to fungus, mold and mildew growth.
 And that sour smell now emanating outward is probably originating from the drip tray, where condensation collects as a pool of dusty, dirty water.
+The excess moisture in the drip tray promotes mold and mildew growth.
 Down there, the sludge begins to stink.
+Cleaning the drip tray would solve that problem.

-It's also worth noting that the bad smell could be coming from a filter, so always check those first.
-If it's possible that replacing the filter could clear up the offending odor, you'll have saved yourself a lot of trouble.
+The bad smell could be coming from a filter, so always check those first.
+A dirty air filter can hold the nasty particles it had previously filtered out.
+Replacing the filter could clear up the offending odor.

 1. Remove the outer case of the air conditioning unit.
 On smaller units the outer case will lift off to expose the coils, fan, and compressor.
 On a larger unit, loosen the case and then slide the inner components towards you, being careful not to bend the metal fins, which are made of flimsy aluminum.